kubernetes/enhancements/keps/sig-node/6061-oci-artifact-security-profiles/README.md

 This avoids API changes but loses type safety, validation, and discoverability.
 Given that SecurityProfile types already exist with a well-defined enum, adding a new enum value is cleaner than introducing a parallel annotation scheme.

+### Subset Validation Without Merge

+An earlier iteration of this KEP used subset-and-reject semantics: the CRI runtime validated that every pulled OCI profile was equally or more restrictive than the node's baseline profile and rejected profiles that exceeded it.
+Profiles were validated at pull time (`PullSecurityProfileArtifact`), and pods with over-permissive profiles failed to start with a `SecurityProfileSubsetValidationFailed` event.
+There was no layered profile model; each container had exactly one profile type.

+This approach was replaced with merge (intersection) semantics for two reasons:

+- **Operational fragility**: With subset-and-reject, tightening the baseline profile breaks all existing OCI profiles that do not already include the new restriction.
+For example, if the admin adds a new syscall to the deny list in the baseline, every OCI profile that allows that syscall suddenly fails validation.
+The admin must update every OCI profile in the registry before changing the baseline.
+With merge semantics, the admin simply tightens the baseline and the intersection automatically applies the new restriction.
+  Existing OCI profiles continue to work.
+- **Layered profile support**: The subset-and-reject model only supports a single profile per container.
+Merge semantics naturally support layered profiles where a pod specifies both a base profile (Localhost or RuntimeDefault) and an OCI overlay.
+The intersection produces an effective profile that combines restrictions from all inputs.
+This enables per-workload-class baselines (for example, a restrictive baseline for agentic workloads) without node-pool segregation, while preserving the node admin's control through the runtime-configured baseline floor.

+### Kubelet Allowlist for OCI Profile Sources

+An earlier iteration added a kubelet-level allowlist (`securityProfileOCIArtifact.allowedRegistries` in `KubeletConfiguration`) that restricted which registries OCI profiles could be pulled from.
+The allowlist was deny-by-default: when empty, no OCI profiles were allowed.

+This approach was replaced because it provides source-based trust rather than content-based trust.
+The allowlist controls where a profile comes from but does not guarantee what the profile does.
+A compromised allowed registry could serve a profile that is more permissive than intended.
+Profile merging provides a stronger guarantee: the runtime constrains each profile's effective permissions to the baseline regardless of source.
+Additionally, the allowlist required per-node configuration (similar to placing files on disk for Localhost profiles), which does not improve operational burden over existing approaches.

 ## Infrastructure Needed (Optional)